COSIMA/regional-mom6/docs/angle_calculation.md

     2. The "x" component is the same addition of differences in latitude.
     3. Thus, given the same units, we can call arctan to get the angle in degrees

-## Problem
-MOM6 only calculates the angle at t-points.
-For boundary rotation, we need the angle at the boundary, which is q/u/v points.
-Because we need the points to the left, right, top, and bottom of the point, this method won't work for the boundary.
+6. **Additional step to apply to boundaries**
+Since the boundaries in a regional MOM6 model are on the q rather than t points, we need to expand the grid and calculate the angle at the boundary points.
+This is implemented in the `create_expanded_hgrid` function.

 ## Convert this method to boundary angles - 3 Options
 1. **GIVEN_ANGLE**: Don't calculate the angle and use the user-provided field in the hgrid called "angle_dx"
 2. **EXPAND_GRID**: Calculate another boundary row/column points around the hgrid using simple difference techniques.
 Use the new points to calculate the angle at the boundaries.
 This works because we can now access the four points needed to calculate the angle, where previously at boundaries we would be missing at least two.

+## Force the usage of the provided angle_dx values

+To use the provided angles instead of the default algorithm, when calling the regridding functions `regrid_velocity_tracers` and `regrid_tides`, set the optional argument `rotational method = given_angle`

-## Code Description
+## Code structure

-Most calculation code is implemented in the rotation.py script, and the functional uses are in regrid_velocity_tracers and regrid_tides functions in the segment class of regional-mom6.
+Most calculation code is implemented in the rotation.py script, which is called by the regridding functions if rotation is required.

-### Calculation Code (rotation.py)
-1. **Rotational Method Definition**:  Rotational Methods are defined in the enum class "Rotational Method" in rotation.py.
-2. **MOM6 Angle Calculation**: The method is implemented in "mom6_angle_calculation_method" in rotation.py and the direct t-point angle calculation is "initialize_grid_rotation_angle".
-3. **Fred Castruccio's Pseudo Grid Expansion**: This method adds the additional boundary row/columns and is implemented in the `create_expanded_hgrid` function in `rotation.py`

-### Implementation Code (regional_mom6.py)
-Both regridding functions (regrid_velocity_tracers, regrid_tides) accept a parameter called "rotational_method" which takes the Enum class defining the rotational method.

-We then define each method with a bunch of if statements.
-Here are the processes:

-1. Given angle is the default method of accepting the hgrid's angle_dx
-2. The EXPAND_GRID method is the least code, and we simply swap out the hgrid angle with the generated one we calculate right where we do the rotation.